txt/aa24/docs/03landscape1.md

 RRP is a landscape analysis technique:
 - for _y=f(x)_ ,
   - if _x_ is cheap to explore but _y_ is expensive
-  - look for patters in the independent _X_ variables
+  - look for patterns in the independent _X_ variables
     - before exploring the _Y_ s
   - e.g in the following picture, if _y_ is some vertical goal function, then the other two dimensions are the _x_ choices